-The actuary might use existing seriatim calculators as an approximation to CALM to establish GAAP policy liabilities at balance sheet dates.
+The actuary might use existing seriatim calculators as an approximation to CALM to establish GAAP policy liabilities at valuation dates.
 In these situations, the selection of discount rates constitutes the approximation to CALM.
 Related variables, such as inflation rate and interest rate used for Investment Income Taxes (IIT), are then consistent with the scenario selected.

-This method uses a traditional discounted cash flow valuation platform.
-In fact, such a platform usually generates the liability cash flows as part of the approximation.
-The ideal platform is capable of forecasting tax cash flows and GAAP policy liability cash flows, so that the GAAP policy liabilities can provide for the temporary differences from the asset and liability sides of the balance sheet as well as policy-related permanent differences (such as the non-deductibility of investment income taxes in Ontario and Québec).
+This method uses a traditional discounted cash flow variation platform.
+In fact, such a platform usually generates the liability cash flows as part on the opproximation.
+The ideal platform is capable of forecasting tax cash flows and GAAP policy liability cash flows, so that the GAAP policy liabilities can provide for the temporary differences from the asset and liability sides of the balance sheet as well as policy-related performent differences (such as the non-deductibility of investment income taxes in Ontario and Caébe ).